WELCOME to Powers Museum

 The museum is administered by a board of seven volunteers appointed by the Mayor of Carthage.
 The board meets monthly at the museum, usually on the third Monday evening of the month.
 Public notices are posted at Carthage City Hall.
 Visitors are welcome to attend.
 The Powers Museum receives no tax support and is operated through donations, museum shop revenue, fundraising projects, and grants along with the original Winchester endowment.
 If you would like to donate to the museum, please send checks or money orders to Powers Museum, P.O.
 Box 593, Carthage, MO 64836.

-Now looking for 25th Anniversary exhibit underwriters for 2014!
+Now looking for exhibit and program underwriters for 2014-2015!
 Contact Director Michele Hansford for further information.
-Exhibit and Project Underwritting levels begin at $500.
+Exhibit and Project Underwritting levels begin at $300.

 The Powers Museum's endowment/investment account is managed by United Missouri Bank.